IDHalverson/outlook-group-emails/README.md

 ---

-I built a very simple Chrome extension that checks the web page for "duplicate" emails, and hides them. :point_down::skin-tone-3:
+I built a very simple Chrome extension that checks the web page for "duplicate" emails, and hides them. :point_down:

-Notes:
+## Notes
 :sparkles: - If it's heavily used, I can add more functionality later.
 :information_source: - In this case, duplicate means the emails are side-by-side, and sender/subject (as shown in the list of emails) are identical.
 :pencil2: - It modifies the subject to show the total number of duplicates.